bowl of figs in copper pot

 Julie Hambleton

-May 17, 2023 · 4 min read
+July 5, 2024 · 4 min read

-16 Signs of Copper Overload
+16 Signs You Have Copper Overload In Your Body

 Copper is a heavy metal that’s perfectly safe to consume at low levels.
 In fact, a certain amount of it is actually important for your health.
 What happens, however, if you have too much copper in your body?
 Copper toxicity is dangerous for your health and longevity.
 These are the signs you might have it, and how you can bring your copper levels back into normal range.